Bec-Gould/Final-Project/README.md

 ### Question 2: Which is the safest state in Australia?

-Tasmania is the safest place to be in Australia!
+Tasmania is the safest place to be in Australia with NSW being the worst.
+NSW has the highest amount of crimes in the country.

 ### Question 3: Does gender and/or age play a role in the likelyhood of becoming a victim?

 Using visualisations in Tableau, it is very clear that age and gender play a key role in determining the likelihood of becoming a victim.

 ### Question 4: How could our solution be used as a service?